danyk20/automated-problem-generation-lib/README.md

 - max - Maximal value that still can be generated
 - length - Number variable of characters
 - prohibited - List of values that are excluded
-- challenge_id - ID of the challenge where will be generated flag uploaded
+- challenge_id - ID of the challenge where will be generated flag uploaded and is ***required*** if valus are generated for personal challenge plugin

-> NOTE: challenge_id - required to map flag to correct challenge
+> NOTE: This library will work without challenge_id attribute in the input file.
+However personal challenge plugin for CTFd requires challenge_id attribute to correctly map flag to challenge.